firepress-org/FirePress_Klimax2/README.md

 **Live Demo** — See this theme in action (wip).

-**Enhancements** — This theme is an enhanced version of the Casper theme made by the Ghost foundation.
-Here are the features you can expect:
+**Enhancements** — This theme is an enhanced version of the theme **Casper** made by the Ghost foundation.
+Here are the features I added:

 - **Icons** (Font Awesome 5)
 - Juicy **buttons**